 Peter modeled 3 Kingdom dynamics to seeing someone (or something) experience new life.
 These are key.

-Tabitha fell sick and died (Acts 9:36-43).
+Tabitha fell sick and died (see Acts 9:36-43).
 Luke writes she was a woman who abounded with “deeds of kindness and charity.”
-Something good and beneficial had been stopped.
+Something good and beneficial had been terminated.

 How would Peter move forward in the face of this?